Everything a simple note taking app should keep close.

-Your notes stay on your device by default, so quick ideas, drafts, and personal lists do not need an account.
+Your notes stay on your device.
+Quick ideas, drafts, and personal lists never need an account and never touch a server unless you choose to share them.

 Local auto-save

-NerdsNote saves as you write, helping protect drafts from tab closes, refreshes, and interrupted sessions.
+Saves as you write, protecting drafts from tab closes, refreshes, and interrupted sessions.

 Built for everyday writing.